overeem11/MapRAINLINK/README.md

 # Error message
 It seems that this error message is not a problem:

-UserWarning: The input coordinates to pcolormesh are interpreted as cell centers, but are not monotonically increasing or decreasing.
-This may lead to incorrectly calculated cell edges, in which case, please supply explicit cell edges to pcolormesh.
+"UserWarning: The input coordinates to pcolormesh are interpreted as cell centers, but are not monotonically increasing or decreasing.
+This may lead to incorrectly calculated cell edges, in which case, please supply explicit cell edges to pcolormesh."

 # Open datasets to use with MapRAINLINK
 - Gridded rainfall maps retrieved from CML data from Sri Lanka over a 3.5 month period (https://doi.org/10.4121/14166539.v2).